polyformproject/commercial.polyformproject.org/terms.md

 {{#patent=none}}The vendor will not indemnify the customer for any claims by others alleging that the software infringes any patent.{{/patent=none}}

-{{#patent=known}}The vendor agrees to indemnify the customer for claims by others alleging that the software infringes a patent that vendor personnel were aware of before the allegation was made.{{/patent=known}}

-{{#patent=all}}The vendor agrees to indemnify the customer for any claims by others alleging that the software infringes any patent.{{/patent=all}}
+{{#patent=known}}The vendor agrees to indemnify the customer for claims by others alleging that the software infringes a patent that vendor personnel were aware of before the allegation was made.{{/patent=known}}{{#patent=all}}The vendor agrees to indemnify the customer for any claims by others alleging that the software infringes any patent.{{/patent=all}}{{^patent=none}}  However, the vendor will not indemnify the customer for patent infringement in these cases:

+- The customer combined the software with other technology, and the software on its own would not infringe.

+- The customer made or used changes to the software, and the unchanged software would not infringe.
+{{/patent=none}}

 ## Scope of Indemnity

 Throughout this agreement, to indemnify means to indemnify and hold harmless for all liability, expenses, damages, and costs, as well as to defend the indemnified party.

 ## Only Remedy

-Indemnification is the only remedy under this agreement for claims covered by indemnity.
+Both sides agree that indemnification will be the only legal remedy for claims covered by indemnity.

 ## Indemnification Process